MPKING1729/Git-demo/README.md

 # Git-demo
-this is first git repo for learning
+this is first git repo for learning.
+Author - Mauli Patil.